Filtered vs. Unfiltered Honey: What’s The Difference?

 What's the difference between filtered and unfiltered honey?

 The main difference is the level of processing.
-Filtered honey goes through a rigorous process that removes elements like honeycomb, wax, etc. In contrast, unfiltered honey retains these natural elements, offering a richer taste and health benefits.
+Filtered honey goes through a rigorous process that removes elements like honeycomb, wax, and pollen.
+In contrast, unfiltered honey retains these natural elements, offering a richer taste and wellness benefits.

 What is raw unfiltered honey?